giorginolab/vmd_diffusion_coefficient/doc/README.md

 Warnings
 --------

--   **Don't draw premature conclusions.** Computing converged diffusion coefficients is likely beyond your sampling capacity and patience, unless done for plenty of molecules (ie. solvent).
-Expect **microseconds** sampling.
+-   Computing converged diffusion coefficients is likely beyond your sampling capacity and patience, unless done for plenty of molecules (ie. solvent).
+Don't draw premature conclusions: expect **microseconds** sampling.

 -   The trajectory must not be wrapped.